-PDF allows concatenation of up to four libraries during source editing, compilation, assembly, or SCRIPT/VS processing (plus additional MACLIBs for compilations and assemblies).
+PDF allows concatenation of up to four libraries during source editing, compilation, assembly, link editing, or SCRIPT/VS processing.
 Generally, the lowest level library is concatenated ahead of the next higher level library, and so on, in bottom-to-top order.
-For the hierarchy shown in Figure 10, a typical concatenation sequence might be library JOE, followed by TEST, followed by MASTER.
+For the hierarchy shown in Figure 10, a typical concatenation sequence might be library FRANK, followed by TEST, followed by MASTER.
 The concatenation applies to libraries of the same type, and is restricted to libraries that belong to the same project.